 Google Local Guides

-Google Local Guide – The Definitive Beginners Guide 2022
+Google Local Guide – The Definitive Beginner’s Guide (2026 Edition)

 Few of us could have predicted the extent to which Google Local Guides would affect the local search ecosystem when it first released the service a few years ago, and even if we could, I’d like to think it would have been for the better.
 After all, it’s a noble and laudable purpose to enlist the opinions and assistance of real people in order to improve Google Maps’ usability and accuracy.